SHEERANER/lab-preview/content/authors/吳恩達/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Shuxin Liang is an M.Phil student in the Individualized Interdisciplinary Program at the Hong Kong University of Science & Technology (Guangzhou), interested in the field of Future Healthcare Technology.
+bio: Shuxin Liang is an MPhil student in the Individualized Interdisciplinary Program at the Hong Kong University of Science & Technology (Guangzhou), interested in the field of Future Healthcare Technology.
 Academically, she got her bachelor’s degree from Sun Yat-sen University and a master’s degree from University College London, majoring in Clinical Nutrition and Public Health.
 She worked as a research assistant at Hong Kong Polytechnic University for pathological mechanism studies of diabetes mellitus after graduation, and later in 2019, devoted herself to ophthalmological research at Zhongshan Ophthalmic Center, Sun Yat-sen University.
 Her work included practicing multiple laboratory techniques, metabolomics analysis, clinical data management and statistical analysis, and health promotion education design and implementation.

 interests:
   - Neurodegenerative diseases